tringi/papers/win32-wstring_view_api.md

 # Extend APIs that consume NUL-terminated strings to support (w)string_view

-*After native UTF-8 support finally added to Windows API a few years back, it's way overdue for it to be extended to support non-NUL-terminated strings.
+*After native UTF-8 support was finally added to Windows API a few years back, it's way overdue for it to be extended to support non-NUL-terminated strings.
 It's all converted to UNICODE_STRING inside anyway.*